onekiwano/onekiwano.github.io/_pages/home.md

 <p>

 <strong>AI Crypto Trader.</strong> We are building different forms of Artificial Intelligence (AI) based trading algorithms.
-We are working to have a bot capable to tell you when to buy and sell your cryptos of interest!
+We are working to have a bot capable to tell you when to buy and sell the cryptos you most like!

 <form action="">
     <input type="submit" value="Coming Soon" />